Florida Division of Emergency Management

 The director oversees the day-to-day operations of the agency, including direct supervision of the functional areas tasked with Preparedness, Response, Recovery, Mitigation, and Finance and Administration.

 Since 1969 the group, which later became the Division of Emergency Management, was within the Department of Community Affairs.
-However, pursuant to Chapter 2006-70, Laws of Florida, on July 1, 2006, the Division became a direct reporting entity to the Executive Office of the Governor (EOG) on a full-time basis and is now known as the Florida Division of Emergency Management, or DEM.
+However, pursuant to Chapter 2006-70, Laws of Florida, on July 1, 2006, the Division became a direct reporting entity to the Executive Office of the Governor (EOG) on a full-time basis and is now known as the Florida Division of Emergency Management, or FDEM.
 This allows the Division to report directly to the Executive Office of the Governor (EOG) and keep the same executive and management reporting structure as during an Executive Order and times of emergency.

 History

 From the 1930s until the mid-1970s, financial assistance to victims of natural disasters came from a variety of federal programs.
 Recognizing the state's vulnerability to natural disasters, the Florida legislature responded in 1941 by enacting the Florida Civil Defense Council Act, Chapter 202.1.2 Florida Statutes.
 This Act preceded some ten years of general laws intended to regulate disaster preparedness.
 The 1941 Act authorized the Governor to establish a State Defense Council by proclamation in times of need or emergency.
 The Governor appointed members to the Council and served as its chairman.

 The Council was to perform as a coordinating body for local, state and Federal civil defense activities.
 Use of existing facilities, and resources was emphasized as well as formation of defense councils at local levels of government.
 The Council was authorized to establish regional and local councils as well as looking into interplay among emergency services providers.
 As part of its duties, the Council was to make legislative recommendations to the Governor.
 Amendments to the law during 1942 left the original intent untouched.

 In 1943, Florida Statute (F.S.)
 Chapter 21797 was enacted to deal with wartime civil defense needs.
 Law enforcement and fire services personnel were authorized to enter private property to enforce blackout, and air raid orders.

 A separate act in the same year, F.S.
 21763, provided for mobilization of fire services to serve the common defense in the event of war.
 This Act anticipated need for fire services beyond that available in a particular community and specified the rights, powers, and duties of firemen rendering aid outside jurisdictional boundaries.

 The Florida Civil Defense Act was adopted in 1951.

 The Civil Defense Advisory Board was created in 1965.

 The state government was reorganized between 1965 and 1974.